sermant-io/Sermant/docs/user-guide/injector.md

 The Kubernetes webhook can only be invoked over HTTPS(SSL/TLS), so the SSL key and certificate need to be generated for the sermant-injector.

-Execute the `certificate.sh` script under `scripts` in any directory of any K8s node, according to the version of K8s used in the current environment.
-(K8s version in 1.19-1.21 suits both)
+Execute the `certificate.sh` script under `scripts` in any directory of any K8s node.

 > NOTE：The parameter `NAMESPACE` must be set as the same value as `namespace.name` in `values.yaml` under `deployment/release`.
 No need to modify other parameters.